Particles

 Coarse-fine deposition

-In addition, there can be complicated near physical boundaries, such as domain or embedded boundaries.
+In addition, there can be complications near physical boundaries, such as domain or embedded boundaries.

 The following coarse-fine deposition methods are currently supported: